korken89/lbfgs-rs/README.md

 > estimation and application of Hessians in numerical optimization while using
 > limited memory and never explicitly creating the Hessian.
 Only simple vector
 > operation are used, as specified by the L-BFGS algorithm.
+>
+> Moreover, the condition for the Caution-BFGS (C-BFGS) algorithm, specified in
+> D.-H. Li and M. Fukushima, "On the global convergence of the BFGS method for
+> nonconvex unconstrained optimization problems," vol. 11, no. 4, pp. 1054–1064, jan 2001,
+> is used to check the updates of the L-BFGS.

 Active WIP.